Espita Yucatan gives you an authentic look at a colonial village in Mexico

 One thing you will notice is that there is not one tourist store here.
 Unlike small colonial cities like Valladolid and Izamal, Espita is not on a main tourist route.
 Even though it is close to Ek Balam and Chichen Itza, it is not on the route from the major tourist destinations in the Riviera Maya or Merida.

 This however should not prevent you from visiting.
 This town offer a real working town where people go about business each day and a place where traditions live.
 The outside world is not as imposing here.
-The deep Mayan roots and country life live on in the dress of people and the festivals.
-One of the more popular times is from December 19-25th when all of the town comes out for festivals.
+The deep Maya roots and country life live on in the dress of people and the festivals.
+One of the more popular times is from December 19-January 2 when all of the town comes out for festivals.

 What to see in Espita

-The Cathedral of San Jose is in the center of town and the most identifiable building in Espita.
-This is open during the day to visit.
+The Church of San Jose is in the center of town and the most identifiable building in Espita.
+Step inside to see the high ceilings and modest center of worship for the town.
+This is usually open early mornings and late evenings to visit.
 Note: Many things in Espita close from 1:30pm-4:30pm including the Cathedral.

 The small market is charming to see especially in the morning as people go about shopping for fresh fruit and vegetables.
-You will also see fresh meat hanging and you might just be transported back in time when markets were fresh.
+You will also see fresh meat hanging and you might just be transported back intime when markets were fresh. the best time to visit is in the mornings daily and especially on Saturday and Sunday when more people are in the market and there is more energy in the center of town.

 What Espita lacks in museums and tourist attractions it makes up in real life living and charming moments that you encounter while walking around.
 Many of the homes have gardens with fruit trees as well as turkeys and chickens.
 Visit some of the side streets around the center square and you never know what you might see.